 The house allocation problem belongs to the general class of matching problems.
-While we are not aware of any previous experimental studies of the house allocation problems, there have been experimental studies of other one-sided and two-sided matching problems motivated by various real world applications.
-Mark Olson and David Porter (1994) compare the following four mechanisms in the context of the one-sided matching problem motivated by the Jet Propulsion Laboratory's problem of assigning time slots on its Deep Space Network of large antennas: generalized versions of the Vickrey and the English auctions, the serial dictatorship and the chit mechanism.
+While we are not aware of any previous experimental studies of the house allocation problems, there have been experimental studies of other onesided and two-sided matching problems motivated by various real-world applications.
+Mark Olson and David Porter (1994) compare the following four mechanisms in the context of the one-sided matching problem motivated by the Jet Propulsion Laboratory's problem of assigning time slots on its Deep Space Network of large antennas: generalized versions of the Vickrey and the English auctions, the serial dictatorship, and the chit mechanism.
 They find that the generalized auctions result in efficient allocations at the expense of consumer surplus, while the serial dictatorship and the chit mechanism are significantly less efficient in their assignment.
 Note that the serial dictatorship studied in Olson and Porter (1994) differs from our RSD because it does not deal with existing tenants with squatting rights.

-We are aware of five experimental studies of two-sided matching problems.
-Haig R. Nalbantian and Andrew Schotter (1995) investigate the following three market-like mechanisms each of which may be used to match teams and professional baseball players in their free-agent year: the current free-agency system, a complete information English auction and Herman B. Leonard (1983)-Gabrielle Demange and David Gale (1985) mechanism.
+We are aware of five experimental studies of

+two-sided matching problems.
+Haig R. Nalbantian and Andrew Schotter (1995) investigate the following three market-like mechanisms, each of which may be used to match teams and professional baseball players in their free-agent year: the current free-agency system, a completeinformation English auction, and the Herman B. Leonard (1983)-Gabrielle Demange and David Gale (1985) mechanism.
 They show that the efficiency differences of these mechanisms are not statistically significant.
-The current free-agency system is successful in avoiding no-match outcomes, but it is less successful in matching people in an optimal manner.
+The current freeagency system is successful in avoiding nomatch outcomes, but it is less successful in matching people in an optimal manner.
 The opposite is true of the Leonard-Demange-Gale mechanism and the performance of the English auction is in between.
-Glenn W. Harrison and Kevin A. McCabe (1996) investigate the student-optimal stable mechanism (David Gale and Lloyd S. Shapley, 1962) and show that profitable misrepresentation of preferences becomes difficult as markets get larger.
-Motivated by the field experiments matching new physicians to hospitals in the U.S. (Alvin E. Roth, 1984) and in the U.K. (Alvin E. Roth, 1991), John H. Kagel and Alvin E. Roth (2000) compare the following two mechanisms: a priority matching mechanism (of the kind unsuccessfully used in Newcastle) and a stable matching mechanism (of the kind successfully used in Edinburgh).
+Glenn W. Harrison and Kevin A. McCabe (1996) investigate the studentoptimal stable mechanism (Gale and Lloyd S. Shapley, 1962) and show that profitable misrepresentation of preferences becomes difficult as markets get larger.
+Motivated by the field experiments matching new physicians to hospitals in the United States (Roth, 1984) and in the United Kingdom (Roth, 1991), Kagel and Roth (2000) compare the following two mechanisms: a priority-matching mechanism (of the kind unsuccessfully used in Newcastle) and a stable matching mechanism (of the kind successfully used in Edinburgh).
 In addition to reproducing the field observations, their experimental observations also provide new insights to the transition phase not observed in field experiments.
-M. Utku Unver (2001) investigates the two mechanisms analyzed by Kagel and Roth (2000) as well as an unstable linear programming mechanism (of the kind successfully used in London).
-In his experiment the unstable (and yet successful) London linear programming mechanism performs no better than the unstable (and unsuccessful) Newcastle priority matching mechanism in preventing early contracts although it performs better in terms of overall efficiency.
-Finally Ernan Haruvy et al. (2001) investigate the entry-level labor market for American federal law clerks and show that a centralized stable matching mechanism may not be as successful in preventing early contracts as the current decentralized system due to market specific coordination issues.
+M. Utku Ünver (2001) investigates the two mechanisms analyzed by Kagel and Roth (2000) as well as an unstable linear-programming mechanism (of the kind successfully used in London).
+In his experiment the unstable (and yet successful) London linear-programming mechanism performs no better than the unstable (and unsuccessful) Newcastle priority-matching mechanism in preventing early contracts although it performs better in terms of overall efficiency.
+Finally Ernan Haruvy et al. (2001) investigate the entry-level labor market for American federal law clerks and show that a centralized stable matching mechanism may not be as successful in preventing early contracts as the current decentralized system due to market-specific coordination issues.